mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He sighed and looked at the lantern light against the dusty ground.

 "Liffa, you don't miss a thing do you.
 That's one of the reasons I think you'd be a good candidate for the job.
-The candidates we're looking for have to be lightweight, agile, observant, quick-learning, brave, and in great physical shape.
 They also need to be willing to take the risk."

 "Risk?
 What risk?"

 Our eyes met and he looked at me intently.
 "We need you up there, Liffa."

-In my flood of imagination, I finally saw the dream that he saw.
-The danger, the pride.
-The whole planet. _I could die.
-I could die!_ I shouted inside my head.

 <!-- Liffa is sentenced -->